 Sticking to a sleep schedule is just like shaping any other habit, it takes time and effort.
 On average, a habit takes about 66 days to form.
 Keep this in mind when trying and sticking to anything new.

 And the bottom line?
 When it comes to sleeping, your body craves consistency.
 Your brain and body work best when on a set routine.
-And part of that routine is a consistent sleep schedule.
+A consistent sleep schedule helps synchronize your circadian rhythm, leading to better sleep quality and overall health.

 According to Everyday Health magazine, your brain releases hormones that make you sleepy and awake at certain times.
 [1] The more you stick to a regular schedule, the stronger those sleep and wake signals get (meaning, you spend less time trying to fall asleep or tossing and turning).

 Get deeper, more restorative sleep with our cooling mattress toppers.
-You can adjust your bed temperature for more restful sleep ranging from 55- 115ºF.
+With our Chilipad Dock Pro, you can adjust your bed temperature for more restful sleep ranging from 55- 115ºF.

 Health Benefits of a Sleep Schedule